-For example, if the Applicant indicated that it would provide “investments in, or loans to, QALICBs” in Question 13(b), then in each of the annual columns in Exhibit B1 it should provide data on the overall track record of directly providing loans and/or equity investments to real estate and Operating Businesses (excluding Restricted NMTC Business Activities).
-The Applicant may also quantify its track record of facilitating loans or Equity Investments (e.g. loan packaging, project development) to real estate and Operating Businesses.
+For example, if the Applicant indicated that it would provide “investments in, or loans to, QALICBs” in Q. 13(b), then in each of the annual columns in Table B1 it should provide data on the Applicant’s or Controlling Entity’s track record of directly providing loans and/or equity investments to real estate businesses and Operating Businesses (excluding Restricted NMTC Business Activities) and record these in row 2(a) or 2(b).
+The Applicant may also quantify its (or its Controlling Entity’s) track record of facilitating loans or Equity Investments (e.g. loan packaging, project development) to real estate businesses and Operating Businesses and record these in row 3.
 The track record included in Tables B1-B3 may include both past NMTC loans/investments and non-NMTC loans/investments.

-Exhibit B4 should include and Question 20 should discuss any loans, Equity Investments, and/or financial counseling that does not correspond to the types of activities listed in Q.13 (b).
+Exhibit B4 should include, and Q. 20 should discuss, any loans, Equity Investments, and/or financial counseling that does not correspond to the types of activities listed in Q.13 (b).

 This may include Restricted NMTC Activities, loans and/or Equity Investments in NMTC investment funds or non-CDE financial institutions, personal or consumer loans, and residential mortgages among other types of loans and/or Equity Investments.
-These activities have previously been referred to as “non-QLICI activities” in NMTC Application Rounds prior to the 2015-16 Round.
-In Question 20, Applicants should explain the dollar amount of each type of activity included in Table B4.
+Applicants should explain the dollar amount of each type of activity included in Table B4.

 What should I consider when completing the tables in Exhibit B?